pourmalek/CovidVisualizedCountry/README.md

 ### For Canada, the IHME model provides subnational estimates for SEVEN provinces: Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan.
 The DELP model provides subnational estimates for NINE provinces, the seven above, and New Brunswick, and Newfoundland and Labrador.

-### The PHAC-McMaster model provides estimates of cases at the national and SIX provinces’ levels (AB, BC, MB, ON, QC, SK).

 ### Northwest Territories, Nunavut, Prince Edward Island, and Yukon are not included in any models.
 Only the reports to WHO are available for them.